IBM/knative101/workshop/exercise-5/README.md

   Succeeded
   ```

-2. Send 50% of the traffic to the latest revision, and 50% to the previous revision:
+2. Send 50% of the traffic to the latest revision, and 50% to the previous revision.
+Notice that we're using the previous and latest tags that were created for us as a part of the knctl deploy command.

 	```
 	knctl rollout --route fib-knative -p fib-knative:latest=50% -p fib-knative:previous=50%